About the program

 Incorporating wastewater surveillance into our system was a key recommendation of the COVID-19 Response Inquiry for immediate action.

-We will implement and manage the program, including:
+We will manage and have oversight of the program, including:

 - governing the program, in consultation with the state and territory governments